What If It Was Trauma? How Subtle Emotional Wounds Affect Mental Health

 1. Validate Your Experience

-You don’t need a perfect story or a clinical label.
+You don’t need a perfect explanation to name something as painful.
 You can simply say:

 That alone is a powerful shift.